golflounge18/golflounge18-web/rates.md

 ## Leagues

 Leagues run every Wednesday from 6pm to 8pm.
-* Each league runs for 8 weeks
+* Each league runs for 6 weeks.
+* Scoring takes into account only the best 5 of your 6 scores
 * Teams of upto 4 people can participate.
 If needed, you can bring a sub.

 **Rewards**:
 * First place team: 5x 1 Hour golf bay rental time
 * Second place: 3x 1 Hour golf bay rental time
 * Third place:  2x 1 Hour golf bay rental time

 **Rates**:
 * Register your team: $800